Zalafa: Demographics

-Labour
+Economy

 According to the 2008 CBS census, 29% of residents were in the annual civilian labour force; 49.3% of the men and 8.2% of the women.
 53.2% of the male workforce worked in construction; 9% in manufacturing; 8.2% in wholesale, retail trade, and Auto Mechanism; 7.5% in transport, storage, and communications; and the rest in other sectors.
 88.9% of the female workforce worked in education and 11.1% in transport, storage, and communications.

 Sports

 Zalafa has a local football team called "Hapoel Bnei Zalafa", participating in Liga Bet.
 The team hosts matches in a soccer fields located in Umm el-Fahm.